 Crawley Borough Council recognises that stakeholders require information about the decisions that are being taken locally, and how public money is being spent in order to hold the council to account for the services they provide.
-The views of customers are at the heart of the council's service delivery arrangements and this Council has developed a Community and Engagement Policy, which reflects the council's ambition to enable and empower communities to shape the places within which they live and work, influence formal decision making and make informed choices around the services they receive.
+The views of customers are at the heart of the council's service delivery arrangements and we frequently cover a range of services seek user and customer input in to how we deliver and improve the delivery of our services.